DDR SDRAM: Modules

 To increase memory capacity and bandwidth, chips are combined on a module.
 For instance, the 64-bit data bus for DIMM requires eight 8-bit chips, addressed in parallel.
-Multiple chips with the common address lines are called a memory rank.
+Multiple chips with common address lines are called a memory rank.
 The term was introduced to avoid confusion with chip internal rows and banks.
 A memory module may bear more than one rank.
 The term sides would also be confusing because it incorrectly suggests the physical placement of chips on the module.
 All ranks are connected to the same memory bus (address + data).
 The chip select signal is used to issue commands to specific rank.

 Adding modules to the single memory bus creates additional electrical load on its drivers.
 To mitigate the resulting bus signaling rate drop and overcome the memory bottleneck, new chipsets employ the multi-channel architecture.

-Note: All above listed are specified by JEDEC as JESD79F.
-All RAM data rates in-between or above these listed specifications are not standardized by JEDEC – often they are simply manufacturer optimizations using tighter tolerance or overvolted chips.
+Note: All items listed above are specified by JEDEC as JESD79F.
+All RAM data rates in-between or above these listed specifications are not standardized by JEDEC – often they are simply manufacturer optimizations using tighter tolerances or overvolted chips.
 The package sizes in which DDR SDRAM is manufactured are also standardized by JEDEC.

 There is no architectural difference between DDR SDRAM modules.
 Modules are instead designed to run at different clock frequencies: for example, a PC-1600 module is designed to run at 100 MHz, and a PC-2100 is designed to run at 133 MHz.
 A module's clock speed designates the data rate at which it is guaranteed to perform, hence it is guaranteed to run at lower (underclocking) and can possibly run at higher (overclocking) clock rates than those for which it was made.